cobuildlab/cobuildlab-web/src/pages/blog/blockchain-revolution-in-business-world.md

 image: "./media/block1.jpg"
 ---

-The blockchain is a growing list of records, in the form of an open distributed ledger through which transactions are recorded virtually and linked together through cryptography.
+The **blockchain** is a growing list of records, in the form of an open distributed ledger through which transactions are recorded virtually and linked together through cryptography.
 Its ability to hold records in blocks that are linked to each other makes it well-suited for recording events, managing records, processing transactions, voting, and tracing assets efficiently and verifiably.
 Each block of information contains a cryptographic hash of the previous block, transaction data and a timestamp of the recorded transactions between two parties.
-The blockchain by its original design is resistant to modification of data, which makes it a made it the world's most trusted financial technology.
+The blockchain by its original design is resistant to modification of data, which makes it a made it the world's most trusted **financial technology**.

 ![Blockchain](./media/block2.jpg)